 NWED is excited to announce new scholarships that will help more candidates with unique backgrounds, more reflective of today's demographics, become teachers.
 To aid in this we are now offering scholarships to encourage and aid the teachers most needed in schools.
-Fall 2020 scholarships are available to any candidate that applies between October 1, 2020 and December 1, 2020.
-Scholarship awards will be announced December 15, 2020.
+Spring 2021 scholarships are available to any candidate that applies between January 1, 2021 and April 1, 2021.
+Scholarship awards will be announced April 30, 2021.

 Each scholarship is $300 (the price of a single module), and scholarship recipients will receive a voucher for the WEST-E/NES test.
 Candidates may apply for more than one scholarship.
 For example a diverse female teaching secondary science in a tribal school could apply for all three scholarships; an award totalling $900.